 About me and my experience with Martial Arts

-I changed Krav Maga for Muay Thai and I can say I felt awesome after only a few months of training.
-I finally started to feel like I know something.
+I switched Krav Maga to Muay Thai and I can say I felt awesome after only a few months of training.
+I finally felt like I know something.
 Real sparrings and real techniques changed the way I think about martial arts.
-I trained Muay Thai for more than 3 years until my very good friend who was training BJJ for only 8 months challenged to an MMA fight.
+I trained Muay Thai for more than 3 years until my very good friend who was training BJJ for only 8 months challenged me to an MMA fight.

 Why Brazilian Jiu-Jitsu for Self Defense?

 The main thing is he did it very convincingly.
-He was definitely least athletic of all competitors, he was weaker than all competitors and he was the lightest of all competitors.
+He was definitely the least athletic of all competitors, he was weaker than all competitors and he was the lightest of all competitors.
 He was winning with pure technique and not physicality and that’s what matters.

 Brazilian Jiu-Jitsu vs Other Martial Arts

-What we could see is that pure Jiu-Jitsu vs pure boxing or pure wrestling or any other martial art Jiu Jitsu will win most of the time.
+What we could see is that pure Jiu-Jitsu vs pure boxing or pure wrestling or any other martial art Jiu-Jitsu will win most of the time.
 When I say pure I mean PURE because a lot of guys will say, for example, Demian Maia lost to Tyron Woodley.

 There are no rules in street fighting, but…

 A lot of people will claim that this isn’t really true that BJJ is the best martial art for the streets because the street has its own rules.

 There will be eye-gouging, biting, groin kicks, and punches and yes, these things can make a difference, but not in the percentage that anyone saying this really thinks.